 The injury surveillance in the Selected High-Risk Areas is part of a broader consolidation of violence and injury data collection efforts by the WCG DOH.
 Already the Provincial Injury Mortality Surveillance System provides full coverage of all injury deaths in the province and the measurement of non-fatal injuries is the next priority.
-In the Selected High-Risk Areas there will be intermittent violence and injury studies to identify groups and sub-areas at risk and to monitor the effectiveness of interventions.
+In the Selected High-Risk Areas there will be intermittent violence and injury studies to identify groups and sub-areas at-risk and to monitor the effectiveness of interventions.

-The situational analysis of relevant current and planned government activities to reduce alcohol-related violence in the Selected High-Risk Areas is currently (2012) underway, after which a stakeholder consultation process will explore the feasibility and capacity for further programmatic implementation.
-These activities will be drawn from a selection of locally appropriate, evidence-based violence prevention interventions identified as part of the review of risk factors and interventions conducted by the working groups on Injury and Violence Prevention and Mental Health under PSO4.
+The situational analysis of relevant current and planned government activities to reduce alcohol-related violence in the Selected High-Risk Areas is currently underway (in 2012) after which a stakeholder consultation process will explore the feasibility and capacity for further programmatic implementation.
+These activities will be drawn from a selection of locally appropriate evidence-based violence prevention interventions identified as part of the review of risk factors and interventions conducted by the working groups on Injury and Violence Prevention and Mental Health under PSO4.

-The recommended violence prevention activities in the selected high-risk areas will also draw on the methodology used by agencies such as Violence Prevention through Urban Upgrading (VPUU), which identifies three categories of intervention:
+The recommended violence prevention activities in the selected high risk areas will also draw on the methodology used by agencies such as Violence Prevention through Urban Upgrading (VPUU), which identifies three categories of intervention:

-- situational violence prevention (through the modification of urban environments and public spaces, for example); - social violence prevention (through community involvement in the monitoring of liquor outlets, for example); and - institutional violence prevention (as demonstrated by the Provincial Injury Mortality Surveillance System and Selected High-Risk Area facility-based surveillance activities outlined above).
+- situational violence prevention (through the modification of urban environments and public spaces, for example); - social violence prevention (through community involvement in the monitoring of liquor outlets, for example); and - institutional violence prevention (as demonstrated by the provincial mortality